 The Chase Sapphire Preferred Credit Card is one of the best bang-for-your-buck credit cards on the market today.
 I'd recommend it for anyone looking to break into the points and miles game who still wants to get a decent cash back return on their everyday spending.
 Here's why the Chase Sapphire Preferred Card is a top-notch beginner credit card.

-The Chase Sapphire Preferred card has no annual fee for the first year, and it's just $95 after that, which is pretty low considering its many benefits.
+The Chase Sapphire Preferred has a $95 annual fee, which is pretty low considering its many benefits.
 This card earns Ultimate Rewards Points, which I value at about 2 cents per point.
 In order to offset this fee, you'll have to earn more than 4,750 points per year – which works out to about $2,375 in dining/travel spend, or $4,655 in regular spend – and use your points in a conscious way.

 Thankfully, there are plenty of ways the Chase Sapphire Preferred card rewards you for your spending.

-The Chase Sapphire Preferred card offers 50,000 bonus points for spending $4,000 in the first three months of card membership.
+The Chase Sapphire Preferred card now offers 60,000 bonus points for spending $4,000 in the first three months of card membership- the highest we've ever seen.
 Using those points in Chase's Ultimate Rewards travel redemption, that's $625 worth of travel (1.25 cents of value per point).
 However, as you'll see below, there are many great ways to stretch the value of these points even further.

 How to use transfer partners to increase the value of your Ultimate Rewards Points.

 Probably the most valuable benefit for having the Chase Sapphire Preferred card in your wallet is its transfer partners.
 These transfer partners are ones that you'll actually travel on often, and each one is at a 1:1 ratio.
 They are:

 - Flying Blue (Air France/KLM)